+for any $\epsilon>0$, leading to Eqn (\ref{eqn:ass}). $k$ given $b$ and $p$ follows a negative binomial distribution, leading directly to Eqn (\ref{eqn:ensemble}).

+Taken together with the posterior distribution of $s_i$ in Eqn (\ref{eqn:fs}), Eqn (\ref{eqn:ass}) implies the posterior distribution of $s_i$ can be almost surely determined by the $b$ observations in TS $\Y$ that immediately follow $t_i$; that is, $f(s_i|S_{-i},\Theta,\bs\eta,\Y) = f(s_i|S_{-i},\Theta,\bs\eta,Y_i,Y_{i+1},\ldots, Y_{i+b})$.
+This narrow focus on just $b$ observations is undesirable from an inferential perspective especially when $b$ is small because the inference about the state path can be unstable and highly sensitive to even insignificant fluctuation in the TS.
+The Bernoulli NI helps mitigate this concern by diversifying the set of the $b$ observations.Specifically, after the Bernoulli NI, the posterior probability of $s_i$ in Algorithm \ref{alg:reSAVE} is a weighted average of the posterior distributions over multiple sets of $b$ observations with different compositions across iterations, as suggested by Eqn (\ref{eqn:ensemble}), leading to more robust state estimation.

+Figure \ref{fig:PRCO} provides a visual illustration on the ensemble effect achieved through the Bernoulli NI.
+The dashed line in each plot is associated with the right $y$-axis, which is the size (how many numbers) of an ensemble.
+The solid lines are associated with the left $y$-axis, which represent the weights assigned to ensembles of different sizes.

-Figure \ref{fig:PRCO} provides a visual illustration on the ensemble and bagging effects achieved through Bernoulli NI.
-When there is no Bernoulli NI, $p=0$ ad $k=b$, the ensemble is of size 1 (dashed line in each plot).
-For $p>0$, we start to have more than one way of generating the pivotal-$b$; in other words, the ensemble set is of size $>1$ and its actual size depends on $p$ and $k$.
+When there is no Bernoulli NI, $p=0$ and $k=b$, the ensemble is of size 1 (the first point on the dashed line in each plot).
+For $p>0$, we have more than one way of generating the set of $b$ observations; and the actual ensemble set size depends on $p$ and $k$.
 In brief, for a fixed $b$, as $k$ increases, the size of the ensemble set $\tilde{\mathcal{Y}}$, $C_{k-1}^{b-1}$, increases dramatically (the dashed line within each plot), implying more sub-TS' are involved to obtain the posterior distribution of $s_i$.